Novaform ComfortGrande Plus Mattress Review

 4.1 kPa

 The memory foam upper comfort layer is soft, so you sink easily into it.
-The polyfoam layer below is medium-firm, so it offers support for the heavier parts of your body and prevents you from feeling the firm support layer directly if you compress the upper layer fully.
+The polyfoam layer below is medium-firm, providing support for the heavier parts of your body and preventing you from feeling the firm support layer directly when you compress the upper layer fully.

 Spring Layer Firmness